rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue-stickto](https://github.com/JALBAA/vue-stickto) - A vue directive that support multiple DOM nodes stick to top automatically
 - [vue2-scrollspy](https://github.com/ibufu/vue2-scrollspy) - A scrollspy plugin and animated scroll-to.
 - [vue-trip-wire](https://github.com/lorrenrules/vue-trip-wire) - A custom directive for firing functions when an element reaches a designated point in the viewport, with option to import module with globally accessible functions
+- [v-intersect](https://github.com/kholid060/v-intersect) - A Vue directive and component that detect element when it's visible or hidden on viewport
+- [vue-scrollama](https://github.com/vgshenoy/vue-scrollama) - A Vue component to easily setup scroll-driven interactions (aka scrollytelling)

 Customize the scroll behavior